Paternity/Parentage Attorneys In Lake County, Indiana

 To help establish paternity in either of the above situations, you can file for a paternity affidavit.
 This will legally establish the paternity of the child in question – but keep in mind that this means that if you are found to be the father, you will also legally be responsible for all of the responsibilities that come as a result of that.
 Child support, for example, should you and the mother not be together will most likely be issued to the custodial parent should you be found to be the father.
 While it is always a good idea to know for certain, you should still keep in mind that establishing paternity can present some unforeseen consequences should you be found to be the father.

 You should also note that you do not have to be the only one to initiate a paternity affidavit.
 Should you deny being the father of the child in question but the mother believes you are, she can also have the court issue a paternity action.
-This essentially requires that the alleged father, the mother, and the child all undergo testing to determine whether or not you are the father.
-By the same token, you can also have the court issue a paternity action, and you can do this any time after conception, however it is unlikely that a court will force the mother to receive an invasive DNA test to test the fetus if she is strongly opposed or if it could pose a risk to the health of mother or child.
+This essentially requires that the alleged father, the mother and the child all undergo testing to determine whether or not you are the father.
+By the same token, you can also have the court issue a paternity action, and you can do this any time after conception; however, it is unlikely that a court will force the mother to receive an invasive DNA test to test the fetus if she is strongly opposed or if it could pose a risk to the health of mother or child.
 In these instances, the testing can often be done at the hospital after the birth of the child.

 Because parentage is so often determined at a hospital, let’s take a quick look at how the procedure for this is supposed to be handled.
 First of all, you should have been presented with a paternity affidavit separately from the mother.
 This allows you to carefully go over the affidavit and decide whether or not you believe you are the father before signing.
 Note that not signing does not mean that you simply have no responsibilities toward the child in question.
-On the contrary, the mother can always get a court order to establish paternity – there is no getting out of being legally responsible for a child that you have fathered.
+On the contrary, the mother can always get a court order to establish paternity – there is no getting out of being legally responsible for a child who you have fathered.